 While the paper reports on ways of doing this in university classes, the advice, examples, and resources in the article will be equally useful for K-12 educators.

 The article is available via open-access (for free) at the Natural Sciences Education website.
-It is also featured here on the University of Wyoming’s Biodiversity Institute website, where you’ll find more context about the goals we had for writing this article.
+It is also featured here on the University of Wyoming’s Biodiversity Institute website and in this Field, Lab, Earth podcast episode, where you’ll find more context about the goals we had for writing this article.

 Meanwhile, here’s a sample of what you might find useful: